EnterpriseDB/tpa/docs/configure-cluster.md

 **Figure 1**

 In this example, in the event of failure of the master and main standby in Region 1 being promoted to master, no action is necessary for the downstream standbys in Region 2, as they will remain attached to the same host in Region 1, which is now the new master.
 The downside of configuring it this way, rather than having each standby replicated from the master, is that the downstream standbys in Region 2 will receive changes more slowly, although this difference might not be significant.
 We have also designated the barman server as a witness server.

 ------

 ### Translating design into reality via config.yml

 An example **config.yml** to create the cascading example shown in Figure 1 can be seen below.

 This example requires 3 VPC subnets, and is split between 2 regions, so OpenVPN was used to allow communication - the standby server in AZ1 was chosen as the OpenVPN gateway server, by giving it the role "openvpn-server".
 Depending on network or CPU performance constraints, it may be preferable to choose a different gateway server.

 In order to build the correct topology, the tag "**upstream:** \<Name>" is used, so that the node can be configured to replicate from the required host.

-If you are already using AWS in production, it is likely that you will need to use existing ssh keys to connect to the hosts - if this is the case, they can be set using "**ssh_key_file:** \<path to key file>", otherwise you can remove this line and new keys will be generated.
+If you are already using AWS in production, it is likely that you will need to use existing SSH keys to connect to the hosts - if this is the case, they can be set using "**ssh_key_file:** \<path to key file>", otherwise you can remove this line and new keys will be generated.

 ```
 ---